-Although not technically a nutrient, if you know anything about sleep then melatonin’s inclusion on this list shouldn’t come as a surprise.
+Cherries are hailed as sleep-promoting due to their melatonin content.
 Otherwise known as the 'sleep hormone', melatonin is secreted by your brain, usually in the evening, and makes you feel drowsy and tired, or in other words, ready for bed.

 One of the essential amino acids, tryptophan can act as a mood regulator, having a natural, calming influence on the body which is conducive for sleep.
 It can promote the production of serotonin, a feel-good hormone that can help to improve your sleep pattern by helping to produce melatonin.